 - (a) The basis of assessment will follow the United Kingdom 'distribution year' basis, e.g. the profits or losses of the 2006 Underwriting Account, which closed on 31 December 2008, will be treated as profits or losses of 2009 and should be declared on the return for the year 2009.
-However, it is recognised that completion of the UK tax return for the year 2009/10 would first be required in order to complete the Lloyds Underwriting details for 2009 (please refer to the Lloyds Underwriting explanatory notes available on the Income Tax Office website). - (b) Non-syndicate (personal) expenses, income from funds at Lloyds and other Lloyds receipts will be treated as expenses/income of the calendar year in which they are paid/received.
+However, it is recognised that completion of the UK tax return for the year 2009/10 would first be required in order to complete the Lloyds Underwriting details for 2009 (please refer to the Lloyds Underwriting explanatory notes available on the Income Tax Office website at www.gov.gg/tax under "Practitioners and technical information"). - (b) Non-syndicate (personal) expenses, income from funds at Lloyds and other Lloyds receipts will be treated as expenses/income of the calendar year in which they are paid/received.
 For assessment purposes such expenditure/income will be treated as part of the business of underwriting.